delan/www.azabani.com/drafts/spelling-grammar-2.md

 We then optimised the top-level struct a bit, saving a few pointer widths by moving the four highlight style pointers into a separate type, but this was still less than ideal.
 We were widening ComputedStyle by one pointer, but the vast majority of web content doesn’t use highlight pseudos at all, and ComputedStyle and ComputedStyleBase are very sensitive to size changes.
-To give you an idea of how much it matters, we even throw a compile-time error if the size inadvertently changes!
+To give you an idea of how much it matters, Blink even throws a compile-time error if the size inadvertently changes!

 <figure><div class="scroll" markdown="1">
 ```c++